Christianto Wibisono: Career

 Wibosono co-founded TEMPO, in 1970, immediately following his graduation from the Graduate School of Political Science at the University of Indonesia.

 From 1978 to 1983 he was appointed the Special Aide to the former Vice President of Indonesia, Adam Malik.
 In 1980 he established the Indonesian Business Data Center, a leading business consultant and data mining firm, while writing columns in Indonesia's news media such as Kompas and Suara Pembaruan among others.
-Wibisono is also the author the "The Imaginary Interview with Bung Karno" which discussed Indonesia's political regime in power throughout the nation's first and second presidential transition.
+Wibisono is also the author of "The Imaginary Interview with Bung Karno" which discussed Indonesia's political regime in power throughout the nation's first and second presidential transition.

 In 1998, Wibisono and his family relocated to Washington, D.C., U.S.A, where he continuously monitored the development of Indonesia and regional South East Asia, and bridged the gap between the regions and Capitol Hill.
 During his stay in the US, he managed to gain an offer by former Indonesian president Abdurrahman Wahid; for a top cabinet position of Coordinating Minister of Economic Affairs in June 2001, which he then declined.